-The second area of improvement related to Business Continuity.
-It has been identified that Business Continuity exists in most front line service areas and IT but that there is no consistent approach.
+The third area of improvement relates to Business Continuity.
+It has been identified via the Audit Committee process that Business Continuity exists in most front line service areas and IT but that there is no consistent approach.
 Recent reports to the Corporate Governance Panel and CMT have agreed a strategy that has been adopted by the Authority, which should ensure that there is both a strategic and consistent approach to Business Continuity.
-Progress to date was reported to the Audit Committee on 5 March 2014.
-Although progress has been made, it is not seen as significant enough to enable this area of concern to be removed from the 2013/14 Annual Governance Statement.
+Progress to date has been reported to the Audit Committee since March 2014.
+A report presented in March 2015 acknowledged that significant progress has been achieved.